whitestone-no/SegnoSharp/docs/quickstart.rst

 It also defines the available network ports, in this case port ``8080`` in the container is mapped to port ``8080`` on your computer.
 Finally it sets a few environment variables into the container.
 All settings are described in another chapter TODO, but these three are required as a minimum for testing the application.

 .. note:: ``UseOidc`` should never be set to ``false`` in a production environment!
 Setting this to false overrides all security measures!
+See the :ref:`Authentication<refAuthentication>` chapter for details on how to properly set this up.

 After you have created this file and updated the settings accordingly you can now start the Docker container: